alexbenko/watch_cam/README.md

 </ul>

 <p>Currently the only collection is of banned ips.
 To seed this collection, create a a file called <code>ips.json</code></p>
-<p>Put this file in a folder called data and put the folder in the same director as your compose file.</p>
+<p>Put this file in a folder called data and put the folder in the same directory as your compose file.</p>
 <p>The json file should be in the format:</p>
 </br>
 <code>